 We will then estimate and report the weighted count and % of people with diabetes prescribed antihyperglycemic agents, antihyperlipidemic agents, antihypertensive agents, antiplatelet agents, and antidepressant/anxiolytic agents each year, as well as the absolute and percent change from 2008 to 2016 (Appendix 7.
 Table 10).

-Weighted estimates will then be calculated by age group, sex, race/ethnicity, rural/urban designation, presence of comorbidities, geographic region, and insurance coverage.
+Weighted estimates will then be calculated by age group, sex, race/ethnicity, presence of comorbidities, geographic region, and insurance coverage.
 Absolute change and percent change in prescriptions for medications from 2008 to 2016 will then be estimated and reported (Appendix 7.
 Table 11).

 7.2 Bias